ThemeZee/themezee-breadcrumbs/readme.txt

 == Installation ==

 1. Activate the plugin
-2. Go to Appearance > Theme Addons > Breadcrumbs Addon and enable all the modules you need
+2. Go to Appearance > Theme Addons > Breadcrumbs and configure the plugin
 3. For detailed setup instructions, visit the official [Documentation](http://themezee.com/docs/breadcrumbs-documentation/) page

 == Changelog ==